 - a.
-Innovation in research hypotheses, approaches, and techniques. - b.
+Innovation in proposed methods to be developed, approaches, and techniques. - b.
 Approach/Scientific Merit based on rigor, transparency and one-year feasibility of the proposed study design. - c.
-Principal Investigators' research qualification and collaborative potential of the team and mentors - d.
+Principal Investigators' research qualification and collaborative potential of team - d.
 Significance to the CCTSI Vision to "Accelerate and catalyze the translation of innovative science into improved health and patient care." - e.
 Translational Science Roadblock: does the Pilot proposal address a translational science roadblock that could be generalizable to other research studies? - f.
-Career Development Plan for Mentored pilot applications only - g.
+Dissemination of the to-be-developed methods/ technology among CCTSI members - g.
 Environment and institutional support to the PI and the proposal - h.
 Health Equity and Diversity (Non-Scoring Criteria)